10/26/22 — FAA publishes revision of wait-times for vaccines.

-The COVID-19 pandemic has resulted in access problems to the FAA, FAA Designated Aviation Medical Examiners and other medical specialists.
+The COVID-19 pandemic has resulted in access problems to the FAA medical certification division, the regional flight departments, FAA Designated Aviation Medical Examiners (AME’s) and other medical specialists.
 It is more important than ever to make absolutely sure that your medical records are squared-away and customized to satisfy the FAA.
-This can alleviate delays and in some cases even avoid time consuming steps.
-The FAA has announced that they will not take enforcement action against airmen for the use of airman medical certificates which expire between the dates of March 31, 2020 and June 30, 2020.
+This can alleviate delays and avoid time consuming steps.
+Pilots with questions about when, where and what to report can call the LeftSeat hotline at 405-787-0303.
 We will continue to work closely with our clients and the FAA to assist airman with medical certification issues.

-If you have been you have been asked to provide additional medical information and your treating physician or other clinician is unavailable, we can help you file an extension.
+Sometimes Special Issuance authorizations may be able to be extended, depending upon the situation.
+If you have been asked to provide additional medical information and your treating physician or other clinician is unavailable, we can help you request an extension.
 Pilot Medical Solutions has extensive experience with FAA medical certification matters.
 Let us keep you flying.